 (6) The agreement may provide for any other matters agreed between the parties to it.

+[Clause 7 inserted by No. 13 of 2005 s.
+32.]

 8. Duties of persons in control of parts of pipeline operation

 (1) A person who is in control of any part of a pipeline operation must take all reasonably practicable steps to ensure that that part of the pipeline operation is carried out in a manner that is safe and without risk to the health of persons engaged in the pipeline operation or other protected persons.